 Institutional Venture Capital

-Definition Or Explanation: Institutional venture capital comes from professionally managed funds that have $25 million to $1 billion to invest in emerging growth companies.
+Definition or Explanation: This type of funding includes venture capital from professionally managed funds that have between $25 million and $1 billion to invest in emerging growth companies.

 Appropriate For: High-growth companies that are capable of reaching at least $25 million in sales in five years.

 Best Use: Varied.
-From financing product development to expansion of a proven and profitable product or service.
+May be used for everything from financing product development to expansion of a proven and profitable product or service.

 Cost: Expensive.
 Institutional venture capitalists demand significant equity in a business.
 The earlier the investment stage, the more equity is required to convince an institutional venture capitalist to invest.

 Ease of Acquisition: Difficult.
 Institutional venture capitalists are choosy.
 Compounding the degree of difficulty is the fact that institutional venture capital is an appropriate source of funding for a limited number of companies.